Him188/Notes-for-CAIE/Physics/A2-Microphysics.md

 - Holes are left in the valence band.
 - *Both holes and electrons act as charge carriers.*
 - Increased number of charge carriers cause lower resistance.

+### Use band theory to explain why the resistance of copper wire increases as temperature increases \[4\]
+> s20 42 Q11

+- Conduction band and valence band overlap.
+- Number of charge carriers does not vary.
+- Increase in temperature gives rise to increased lattice vibrations.
+- Lattice vibrations hinder movement of charge carriers so resistance increases.

 ### Why a continuous distribution of wavelengths in emission spectrum \[3\]
 > w20 Q7 \[3\]